 Precision medicine often involves the application of panomic analysis and systems biology to analyze the cause of an individual patient’s disease at the molecular level and then to utilize targeted treatments (possibly in combination) to address that individual patient’s disease process.
 Here Panomicsrefers to the range of molecular biology technologies including genomics, proteomics, metabolomics, transcriptomics, and so forth, or the integration of their combined use.
 Systems biology approaches are often based upon the use of panomic analysis data.

-The the National Research Council explains it as: “Precision Medicine refers to the tailoring of medical treatment to the individual characteristics of each patient.
+The National Research Council explains it as: “Precision Medicine refers to the tailoring of medical treatment to the individual characteristics of each patient.
 It does not literally mean the creation of drugs or medical devices that are unique to a patient, but rather the ability to classify individuals into sub-populations that differ in their susceptibility to a particular disease, in the biology or prognosis of those diseases they may develop, or in their response to a specific treatment.

 Preventive or therapeutic interventions can then be concentrated on those who will benefit, sparing expense and side effects for those who will not.
 Although the term ‘personalized medicine’ is also used to convey this meaning, that term is sometimes misinterpreted as implying that unique treatments can be designed for each individual.”[1]